 The successful candidate will have demonstrated exceptional qualities and promise as an outstanding investigator, clinician, and teacher.
 Candidates should have an MD or MD/PhD degree(s), must be board-certified in diagnostic radiology or equivalent training, have completed a formal fellowship in body or abdominal imaging or a related sub-specialty, and have shown an outstanding track record of research productivity.
 Research can include all aspects of body imaging, including clinical, translational, or basic science, as well as computational science and artificial intelligence.

-Please apply by clicking on the "Apply Now" link and submit your curriculum vitae and a candidate statement describing your clinical, teaching, and research activities and interests.
-The Radiology Department, School of Medicine, and Stanford University value faculty who are committed to advancing diversity, equity, and inclusion.
-Candidates may optionally include as part of their research or teaching statement a brief discussion of how their work will further these ideals.
+Please submit your curriculum vitae and a candidate statement describing your clinical, teaching, and research activities and interests.
+The Radiology Department, School of Medicine and Stanford University value faculty will help foster an inclusive academic environment for colleagues, students, and staff with a wide range of backgrounds, identities, and outlooks.
+Candidates may choose to include as part of their research and teaching statements a brief discussion about how their work and experience will further these ideals.
+Additional information about Stanford's IDEAL initiative may be found here: https://ideal.stanford.edu/about-ideal/diversity-statement.

 Stanford is an equal employment opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, protected veteran status, or any other characteristic protected by law.
 Stanford welcomes applications from all who would bring additional dimensions to the University’s research, teaching and clinical missions.

-Please reach out to Stanford Radiology Faculty Affairs with any questions about this position at email@example.com.
+Please reach out to Stanford Radiology Faculty Affairs with any questions at firstname.lastname@example.org.